galactic-forensics/RPyScope/README.md

 because you have the full power of python at your fingertips.
 Enjoy!

+### Shortcuts
+Shortcuts for each action are indicated in square brackets in the app(for example `[F]` to set the file name).
+Shortcuts are inactivated when you input a text or a number.
+Press enter to end input and activate shortcuts again.
+Press `Ctrl+Q` to close the app.

 ## Simple camera
 If you only need to take pictures and don't want to install PyQt, you can just run the script `simple_capture.py` in the folder `simple_capture`.
 In the dialog window type the file name, press save and a picture gets captured and saved as you specified.
 If your filename ends with a digit, the next filename is set to be the previeus filename with the digit incremented by one.